Novae (fortress): Civilian settlements and the extramural area

 The civil settlement (canabae legionis) were situated to the west of the legionary base.
 Another civil vicus has been located over 2 km east of the fortress, at Ostrite Mogili.
-One of the settlements was granted municipal rights, but only one inscription testifies this status.A splendid villa to the west of the defensive walls, within the canabae, could have been an official residence was destroyed by the Gothic invasions in mid-3rd century.
+One of the settlements was granted municipal rights, but only one inscription testifies this status.
+A splendid villa to the west of the defensive walls, within the canabae, could have been an official residence was destroyed by the Gothic invasions in mid-3rd century.

 Other minor settlements and places of cult were located but not systematically excavated.

-The area to the south-east and east of the fortress was occupied by the necropolis, which was recently excavated., while the military amphitheatre is postulated on the north-eastern side of the camp.
+The area to the south-east and east of the fortress was occupied by the necropolis, which was recently excavated., while the military amphitheater is postulated on the north-eastern side of the camp.

 Water supply to the fortress, particularly the baths including the nearby nymphaeum and to the town was ensured by three known aqueducts, one of which was at least 9 km long and fed the distribution tank (castellum divisorum) at the south-east corner of the fortress.

 During the late Roman period the town was enlarged by a new line of defensive walls and covered 26 hectares jointly with the former legionary base.

 Name of the site

-At present we use the name of Novae (Nouae), although the toponym might have referred to the canabae (canabae legionis I Italicae Novae), when the castra itself had the name of castra legionis I Italicae.
-The literary sources give the name of Novae or in Accusative form Novas (Itin.
-Ant.
-221, 4; Jord., Get., 101, Tab.
-Peut.
-VIII, 1; Not.
-Dign.
-Or.
-XL, 30, 31; Eugipp., 44, 4) and the Greek transcription – Nόβας given by Procopius (De aed.
-IV, 11), Theophanes Confessor (Chron., p.
-423, 426, 436, ed.
-J. Classen) and Anonymous Ravennatis (IV, 7).
-The Greek form Nόβαι appears rather rare (Hierocl.
-Synecd.
-636, 6; Theoph.
-Sim.
-VII, 2.16; VIII, 4.3-4); earlier form mentioned by Ptolemy is Nooῦαι (Ptol.
-III, 10.10).
+Novae (Novae) might have referred to the canabae (canabae legionis I Italicae Novae), when the fortress itself had the name castra legionis I Italicae.
+Literary sources give the name of Novae or, in accusative form Novas, and the Greek transcription Nόβας given by Procopius, Theophanes Confessor and Anonymous Ravennatis.
+The Greek form Nόβαι appears rather rare; an earlier form mentioned by Ptolemy is Nooῦαι.

 One hypothesis derives the name from Νόης Nóēs, a river mentioned by Herodotus, which is then identified with the stream (now variously known as Dermendere, Tekirdere, Golyamata Bara, or Belyanovsko Dere) at whose mouth the fortress was located.